pyhys/minimalmodbus/docs/develop.rst

 ``````````````````````
 Merge to the master branch locally.
 Make a tag in the git repository.
 Push the master branch (including tags) to Github.

+If you push to another branch, a pull request will be generated.

 See below for details.